jimbraithwaite/jim/pages/living-with-leukaemia.md

 At 17, it's challenging to process feeling lucky if you reach 21.

 At 17, you are far enough along your mortal coil to have _just_ started to think about, to dream about, the life ahead of you, with little awareness - let alone anxiety - of ones own mortality.
-That shit keeps its head down until later in one's life.
+That shit normally keeps its head down until later in one's life.
 I was fast-tracked from the mind of a 17 year old, to 70, without the space (of life) between to reflect, without the wisdom to deal with such thought, and without the comfort of a 'life-lived'.

 It's strange to feel geniuinely lucky to be alive.
 That if modern medicine hadn't intervened, I wouldn't have seen 21.